-Key Dates Actions 9.30 a.m.
-21 April 2020 (Wednesday) Authenticated shareholders will receive an email containing a unique link to access the live audio-visual webcast via zoom application or their web browser.
-In the unlikely event that the link provided does not work, shareholders can access the live audio-visual webcast by way of entering the webinar ID and password in the Zoom platform The webinar ID and password will be provided within the same email.
-As an alternate option, shareholders are also given a telephone number with webinar ID and password to access the live audio-only stream of the ACM proceedings. (the "Confirmation Email").
-Shareholders who do not receive the Confirmation Email by 9.30 a.m. on 21 April 2021, but have registered by 9.30 a.m. on 19 April 2021 deadline should contact EasyVideo via email at shaun@easyvideo.sg.
-Date and time of AGM - 22 April 2021 at 9.30 a.m. (i) Click on the unique link in the Confirmation Email to access the live audio-visual webcast via zoom application or web browser; or (Singapore time) (Thursday) (ii) Call the telephone number and enter the webinar ID and password in the Confirmation Email to access the live audio-only stream of the AGM proceedings.
+9.30 a.m.
+21 April 2022 (Thursday) Authenticated shareholders will have received an email containing a unique link to access the live audio-visual webcast via zoom application or their web browser.
+In the unlikely event that the link provided does not work, shareholders can access the live audio-visual webcast by way of entering the webinar ID and password in the Zoom platform.
+The webinar ID and password will be provided within the same email.
+As an alternate option, shareholders are also given a telephone number with webinar ID and password to access the live audio-only stream of the AGM proceedings. (the "Confirmation Email").
+Shareholders who do not receive the Confirmation Email by 9.30 a.m. on 21 April 2022, but have registered by 9.30 a.m. on 19 April 2022 deadline should contact EasyVideo via email at shaun@easyvideo.sg .
+Date and time of AGM - 22 April 2022 at 9.30 a.m.
+(Singapore time) (Friday) i) Click on the unique link in the Confirmation Email to access the live audio-visual webcast via zoom application or web browser; or ii) Call the telephone number and enter the webinar ID and password in the Confirmation Email to access the live audio-only stream of the AGM proceedings.